otomatikmuhendis/aclockworkengineer/_posts/2019-01-10-architect-azure-api-management-service.md

 - Built-in caching
 - Network tracing

-## Is there any trade-offs?
+## Is there any trade-off?

 Yes, [the cicuit breaker policy](https://feedback.azure.com/forums/248703-api-management/suggestions/15527100-circuit-breaker-policy) is not implemented yet.
-You can build your own API gateway using third-party libraries like [Ocelot](https://github.com/ThreeMammals/Ocelot).
+You can build your own API gateway with a circuit breaker using third-party libraries like [Ocelot](https://github.com/ThreeMammals/Ocelot) but does it worth to go down to a PaaS instead of a SaaS?

 <!--more-->